-Kahului Civic Center Mixed-Use Complex Public Library Integration Study Stacey Aldrich, Hawai'i State Public Library System (HSPLS); Brian Isa, Department of Acccounting and General Services (DAGS); Phil Camp, hi\arch\y Ilp; Joe Bower, Leo A. Daly
+Kahului Civic Center Mixed-Use Complex Public Integration Study Stacey Aldrich, Hawai'i State Public Library System (HSPLS); Brian Isa, Department of Acccounting and General Services (DAGS); Phil Camp, hiarchy Ilp; Joe Bower, Leo A. Daly

-The presentation provided information to TOD Council members on potential integration of a new Kahului Public Library in the DAGS civic center development.
+The presentation provided information to TOD Council members to see if a public library could be integrated into the DAGS civic center development to create a community gathering place.

-The integration study co-located the new public library, DOE adult school offices and structured parking on a site with HHFDC housing and the Central Maui Transit Hub.
-The team considered how the library would fit into the neighboring community in terms of bus service, pedestrian connectivity, public amenities (nearby schools, shopping centers, healthcare facilities, etc.), and surrounding residential homes.
+The integration study combined a public library, adult school, offices, structured parking, and a transit hub co-located in one site with housing.
+This co-location reduces the need for driving.
+The team considered how it fits into the neighboring community in terms of the bus routes, pedestrian connectivity, public amenities (nearby schools, shopping centers, healthcare facilities, etc.), and surrounding residential homes.
 Some of the objectives guiding the study included:

-- Increase the library's visibility and program space while remaining on the ground floor. - Spaces to be flexible since program needs change over time. - Provide the community with various collections, resources, high-speed internet, and a community meeting space. - Direct pedestrian connection from the transit hub to the civic center, with a pedestrian bridge that connects the parking structure to the civic center. - Optimize public amenities and open space.
+- Increase the library's visibility and program space while remaining on the ground floor. - Spaces to be flexible since program needs change over time. - Provide the community with various collections, resources, high-speed internet, and a community meeting space. - Direct pedestrian connection from the transit hub to the civic center, with a pedestrian bridge that connects the parking structure to the civic center.

+- Optimize public amenities and open space.
 The first floor of the parking structure is designed for use as a farmers' market or festivals on the weekends.
-Structured parking is provided with a 25 percent reduction in stalls due to the transit hub. - Required space needed: library, 19,000 square feet; adult school, 7,000 square feet; and parking structure, 176 stalls.
+Structured parking is provided with a 25 percent reduction due to the transit hub. - Required space needed: library 19,000 square feet; adult school 7,000 square feet; and parking structure 176 stalls.

 The DAGS civic center portion will be developed separately from HHFDC's housing development.
-HHFDC has selected a developer for the housing project.
+HHFDC has selected a developer.
 They will be required to collaborate with DAGS and HSPLS to prepare an integrated site plan.

-Slides for this presentation are included in a PDF posted at: https://files.hawaii.gov/dbedt/op/lud/20230421%20TOD%20Mtg/04-KahuluiPublicLibraryStudy\TODPresentation.pdf
+Slides for this presentation are included in a PDF posted at:

+https://files.hawaii.gov/dbedt/op/lud/20230421%20TOD%20Mtg/04-KahuluiPublicLibraryStudy_TODPresentation.pdf

-Samuel Mahelona Memorial Hospital (SMMH) TOD Master Plan Update and Programmatic
+Samuel Mahelona Memorial Hospital (SMMH) TOD Master Plan Update and Programmatic EIS